A NATIONAL GUN CONTROL LAW is NEEDED TO HAVE CONSISTENCY AND TO GUIDE STATE LAWS.

-1.Background checks on all firearm purchase in gun stores, gun shows and online and a 5 day waiting period.
+1-Background checks on all firearm purchases (guns and ammunition) in gun stores, gun shows, private sales and online with a 10 day waiting period.

-- People on the DO NOT FLY LIST could not buy guns
+3-People on the DO NOT FLY LIST cannot buy guns.

-- People who have been convicted of domestic violence or have a restraining order by a spouse/ partner could not buy guns
+4-People who have been convicted of domestic violence or have a restraining order by a spouse/ partner could not buy guns.

 WHY ACTION IS IMPORTANT?